Pat-Laub/approxbayescomp/README.md

 We also aimed to have total reproducibility, so for any given seed value the resulting ABC posterior samples will always be identical.

 Our main dependencies are joblib, numba, numpy, and scipy.
-The package also uses matplotlib, fastprogress, and hilbertcurve, though these could be removed if necessary.
+Also, the package sometimes calls functions from matplotlib, tqdm, and hilbertcurve.

 Note, Patrick has a rough start at a C++ version of this package at the [cppabc](https://github.com/Pat-Laub/cppabc) repository.
 It only handles the specific Geometric-Exponential random sums case, though if you are interested in collaborating to expand this, let him know!